kristianHoden/smartPARE/README.md

 #Load your preferred model
 #The model file names are written so that they start with the number of the model,
 #then accuracy (0-1), then loss etc
+#Again, please save images that you want to evaluate in subdirs to your wd (homePath1) with extension _mpd ex exampleDir_mpd  or evaluate_mpd

 #a if you designed your own model (your models are saved in your homeDir/bayesmodels
 #the performance of the model can be interpreted from the model name should bayes_ucb$Pred